Skip to main content

 Security

-• Access keys are still required — the relay forwards requests to your local server, which validates access keys as usual
+• Access keys are still required — the tunnel forwards requests to your local server, which validates access keys as usual

-• Explicit opt-in — enabling a relay requires confirmation through a dialog
+• Explicit opt-in — enabling a public link requires confirmation through a dialog

 • Per-agent isolation — each tunnel is scoped to a single agent; enabling one does not expose others